 I get commissions for purchases made through links in this post.
 As an Amazon Associate I earn from qualifying purchases.

-8 Best Aquarium Plants for Sand Substrate (Easy to Care and Maintain)
+21 Best Aquarium Plants for Sand (Easy and Low Light Plants Included)

 Personally, I think that any aquarium is incomplete without plants.

-There are lots of benefits of keeping live plants in your aquarium and it also offers you a chance to customize your aquarium that suits your style and make it unique.
+There are lots of benefits of keeping live plants in your aquarium and it also offers you a chance to customize your aquarium to suit your style and make it unique.

-But what to do if you have a sand substrate in your aquarium.
+But what should you do if you have a sand substrate in your aquarium?

 You may have heard that sand is not a very good substrate for planting aquatic plants.

-And there is a truth to that because there are some plants that are root feeders which basically means that they get most of the required nutrients from the substrate.
+And there is truth to that because there are some plants that are root feeders, which basically means that they get most of the required nutrients from the substrate.

 Also, it is a bit difficult for some aquatic plants to get their roots anchored in the sand substrate.

-But there is another category of plant that doesn’t get required nutrients from substrate instead they get it from the water column.
+But there is another category of plant that doesn’t get the required nutrients from the substrate but instead gets them from the water column.

-Also, if you prepare your sand substrate by adding some root tabs before planting your aquatic plants then it will help it anchor its roots in the sand substrate.
+Also, if you prepare your sand substrate by adding some root tabs before planting your aquatic plants, it will help them anchor their roots in the sand substrate.

-And these are the plants that you can keep and grow in your aquarium having a sand substrate.
+And these are the plants that you can keep and grow in your aquarium with a sand substrate.

 In this article, I am going to show you the best aquarium plants that you can use in your sand substrate aquarium.